Online Submissions

 - To explain clearly his/her position in relation to the disputable issues.

-The editors facilitate the repeated submission of manuscripts which could have been accepted, but have been denied for the need to make essential alterations in them or to collect additional data.
-They are also ready to explain in details what should be corrected in the manuscript so that it is accepted for publication.
+The editors facilitate the repeated submission of the manuscripts which potentially could be accepted, but were denied due to the necessity of making essential changes or collecting additional data.
+The editors are also ready to explain in detail what should be corrected in the manuscript so that it can be accepted for publication.

-V Actions of editors at revealing plagiarism, fabrication or falsification
+V. Actions of the editorial board upon detection of plagiarism, fabrication or falsification

 In case of revealing the misconduct of an author, detection of plagiarism, fabrication or falsification of data the editors should be guided by the COPE (Committee on Publication Ethics) rules.

-Misconduct is understood in the Journal “Post-Soviet Space Problems” as any action of a researcher that involves mistreatment of research subjects or purposeful manipulation of the scientific record such that it no longer reflects observed truth as well as conduct of a researcher that falls short of good ethical and scientific standards.
+Misconduct is understood in the Journal "Post-Soviet Issues" as any action of a researcher that involves mistreatment of research subjects or deliberate manipulation of the scientific record so that it no longer reflects observed truth as well as conduct of a researcher that falls short of good ethical and scientific standards.

-In the Journal “Post-Soviet Space Problems” the misconduct notion does not include honest error or honest differences in the design, execution, interpretation, or judgment in evaluating research methods or results or misconduct not connected with scientific process.
+In the Journal "Post-Soviet Issues" misconduct does not include separate errors or minor differences in the plan, implementation, interpretation or judgment in evaluating research methods or results along with misconduct not connected with scientific process.

-If in an article the errors are found that influence its interpretation, but not distort the research results they may be corrected by substitution of pdf-file of an article indicating the error in the article file and on the numbered page of an article on the journal site.
+If in an article the errors are found that influence its interpretation, but do not distort the research results they may be corrected by the substitution of the PDF-file with the article indicating the error in the article file and on the relevant article page on the journal website.

 If in an article the errors are found that distort the research results or in case of plagiarism, detection of misconduct of author/authors connected with falsification and/or fabrication of data, such article may be revoked and the revocation may be initiated by editors, author, organization, private person.